YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 - How To Sections are geared toward intermediate user who want to know more
 - Can move someone from moderate interest to raving fan
 - Create examples like one would recipes in a cookbook
-- Used to show off best use cases for the Tool/App
+- Used to show off best use cases for the Project

 ##### Good Resources: